Singing bird box: England: A rara avis

 The only English manufacturer of bird boxes was John Manger and Co., London, whose main activity was watchmaking (maker and importer).
-John Manger, listed as working in London from 1875-1881 in Brian Loome's Watchmakers and Clockmakers of the World, started to make them in 1878, he retired in 1899.
+John Manger, listed as working in London from 1875 to 1881 in Brian Loome's Watchmakers and Clockmakers of the World, started to make them in 1878, he retired in 1899.
 The successor company, John Manger and Sons, London, was in operation during the early 20th century but did not reach the same level of quality as the earliest.
 They all fitted the Bontems type going-barrel movement.